5 Signs of a Potassium Deficiency

 Improves Renal Health

-The adrenal gland is intricately associated with potassium through a compound known as NCC that is activated when cellular levels of sodium and chloride are imbalanced with potassium.
-Just as a series of pathways become disturbed from a potassium imbalance with the adrenal gland, kidney health is also dependent on potassium levels.
+The adrenal gland is intricately associated with K+ through a compound known as NCC that is activated when cellular levels of sodium and chloride are imbalanced with potassium.
+Just as a series of pathways become disturbed from a K+ imbalance with the adrenal gland, kidney health is also dependent on electrolyte levels.

 A high potassium diet can slow the progression of renal disease and help manage kidney stones (1, 3, 5).
 It does this by reducing the excretion of calcium which can form as hard deposits in the kidney during excretion.

 Approximately 50% of people are estimated to have osteoporosis over their lifetime (2).
 Along with common risk factors we often hear of including calcium and vitamin D deficiencies, poor potassium intake is also essential for proper bone health.

 Increasing the amount of potassium in your diet is needed to improve the ratio of potassium to sodium.
 Individuals with a higher concentration of sodium than potassium have a 50% increased risk of developing osteoporosis.
 K+ helps remove sodium from the body thus allowing more nutrients to remain within the bone.
 An increase in K+ is also found to stimulate osteocalcin formation which is evidence of bone formation and nutrient density.
 (2, 6)

 What foods will you add more of into your diet to increase K+ levels and improve your health?
 Here is a tasty green juice recipe that is full of electrolytes and phytonutrients!